Our Teaching Team

 JEFF ZIMMERMAN, PHD

 Jeff Zimmerman is at the top of the list of veteran narrative therapist/teachers world wide.
-He recently moved from the Mission district of San Francisco (where he saw upwards of 150 live music shows each year), to Denver, Colorado.
 Jeff first began his apprenticeship with Michael White in 1988 where he became Michael’s closest friend in North America.
-Jeff has over 15,000 + hours of in session narrative therapy experience, and is the co-author of a tremendously astute and helpful book entitled ‘If Problems Talked’ (a wonderful primer of old school narrative therapy!).
-His latest book ‘Neuro-Narrative Therapy – new possibilities for emotion-filled conversations’ is considered a book written well ahead of its time and is a must read.
+Jeff has over 15,000 + hours of in session narrative therapy experience, and is the co-author of a tremendously astute and helpful book entitled ‘If Problems Talked’ ~ a wonderful primer of old school narrative therapy!
+His latest book ‘Neuro-Narrative Therapy – new possibilities for emotion-filled conversations’ is considered a must read book that was written well ahead of its time.